Abstract

 In addition to the DDC, the spindle assembly checkpoint (SAC) maintains genomic integrity by halting mitosis at the metaphase/anaphase transition in response to unattached kinetochores, to ensure accurate chromosome segregation (reviewed by (McAinsh and Kops 2023)).
 We have previously shown that inactivation of the SAC by a MAD1, MAD2 or MAD3 deletion shortened the duration of the cell cycle arrest induced by a single DSB (Dotiwala et al. 2010).
 To test whether SAC is involved in enforcing and sustaining permanent cell cycle arrest in response to 2 DSBs, we deleted MAD2 in the 2-DSB strain.
 Adaptation assay results illustrate that nearly all mad2Δ cells arrested at 4 h but began to adapt between 12-15 h after DNA damage (Figure S6A).
 To explore whether deletion of MAD2 can antagonize the permanent cell cycle arrest due to hyperactive DDC signaling, we overexpressed Ddc2 in mad2Δ 2-DSB cells and assayed mitotic progression.
 We find that both in 1-DSB and 2-DSB strains, MAD2 deletion leads to cell cycle re-entry even when Ddc2 is overexpressed (Figure S6B).
 Based on these data, we concluded that mitotic inhibition is enforced by the SAC proteins as DDC factors become dispensable 12 to 15 h after the induction of damage.

 If SAC proteins are only required at later stages of cell cycle arrest when DDC proteins are dispensable, then the depletion of SAC protein Mad2 or its binding partner Mad1 soon after the induction of DNA damage should not affect DDC or cell cycle arrest up to 12 to 15 hours.
-Confirming this, after Mad1-AID or Mad2-AID depletion at 4 h, cells remained arrested up to 15 h following DSB induction, with persistent Rad53 hyperphosphorylation (Figure S7A-C).
+In agreement with this idea, after Mad1-AID or Mad2-AID depletion at 4 h, cells remained arrested up to 15 h following DSB induction, with persistent Rad53 hyperphosphorylation (Figure S7A-C).
 Strikingly, these cells eventually re-entered the cell cycle by 24 h (20 h after depletion of Mad1 and Mad2).
-It is striking that cells resumed cell cycle progression despite persistent Rad53 hyperphosphorylation.
+It is notable that cells resumed cell cycle progression despite persistent Rad53 hyperphosphorylation.
 This result reinforces our conclusion that Mad1 and Mad2 are not required for the activation and initial maintenance of arrest but are essential for prolonged cell cycle arrest in response to 2 DSBs.
 These data also suggest that in the absence of Mad1 or Mad2, cells become insensitive to the arrest normally imposed by DDC.

 To monitor the effect of SAC proteins Mad1 and Mad2 at late stages of prolonged cell cycle arrest when DDC signaling becomes dispensable, we depleted Mad1-AID or Mad2-AID 15 h after DSB induction.
 Following the depletion of Mad1-AID and Mad2-AID, we observed an immediate reduction in the percentage of G2/M-arrested cells (Figure 6A-C).
 DAPI staining confirmed that Mad1-AID or Mad2-AID deplete cells re-entered the cell cycle, evident from an increase in the G1 cell population as well as an increase in percentage of large-budded cells with 2 DAPI foci (Figure 6B, D).
 Similar to what we observe following Mad1-AID and Mad2-AID depletion 4 h after damage, this cell cycle re-entry occurred despite persistent Rad53 hyperphosphorylation (Figure 6A, C).

 To show that the late stages of the permanent cell cycle arrest in response to 2 DSBs is independent of DDC and dependent on SAC, we inactivated DDC by depleting Ddc2-AID together with Mad2-AID.
-Although the simultaneous depletion of Ddc2-AID and Mad2-AID led to Rad53 dephosphorylation as detected by western blotting, we found no statistically significant difference in the percentage of cells escaping G2/M arrest in response to Ddc2-AID Mad2-AID double depletion strain compared to Mad2-AID alone (Figure S8A-B, and S. Table 1).
+Although the simultaneous depletion of Ddc2-AID and Mad2-AID led to Rad53 dephosphorylation as detected by western blotting, we found no statistically significant difference in the percentage of cells escaping G2/M arrest in response to DDC2-AID MAD2-AID double depletion strain compared to Mad2-AID alone (Figure S8A-B, and S. Table 1).
 Collectively, our findings indicate that DDC initiates and sustains the cell cycle arrest approximately for 15 h following DNA damage, but after that DDC becomes dispensable and the permanent arrest is sustained by SAC.

 Mitotic Exit Network Proteins Bfa1 and Bub2 have Different Roles in the DDR